1and1/snmpman/README.md

 ![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/stephanfuhrmannionos/snmpman) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+**This repo has been set to read-only because there are no maintainers in our organization to maintain the project.
+Feel free to fork.**

 The `SNMPMAN` is a command-line application that simulates `SNMP`-capable devices and was developed to be usable during unit testing.
 It may be used to test traffic monitoring applications that execute `SNMP` queries.
 Due to the lack of flexibility in already existing alternatives, it was developed by the **IONOS SE** to improve flexibility.
 Therefore the `SNMPMAN`